revk/ESP32-Generic/README.md

 - Pads to allow linking one pin to DC supply (and not linking to GPIO)
 - Pads to allow linking other pins to 3.3V, e.g. pull ups, or to power somethign external
 - Pad to allow linking one pin to GND, e.g. capacitor
+- USB-C connection for power and also debug/serial.
+- Alternative external DC supply 4V to 60V (safe to connect at same time as USB-C)
+- On board RGB LED.

 ![Generic](https://user-images.githubusercontent.com/996983/151692417-bf97f5b4-017b-4074-9edc-952c1f0526cb.png)